In this section, you will:

 If the complete graph of the function is shown, estimate the absolute maximum and absolute minimum.

 Table 3 gives the annual sales (in millions of dollars) of a product from 1998 to 2006.
 What was the average rate of change of annual sales (a) between 2001 and 2002, and (b) between 2001 and 2004?

 For the following exercises, find the average rate of change of each function on the interval specified.

 For the following exercises, use a graphing utility to estimate the local extrema of each function and to estimate the intervals on which the function is increasing and decreasing.

 Let Find a number such that the average rate of change of the function on the interval is

 Let .
 Find the number such that the average rate of change of on the interval is

 At the start of a trip, the odometer on a car read 21,395.
 At the end of the trip, 13.5 hours later, the odometer read 22,125.
 Assume the scale on the odometer is in miles.
 What is the average speed the car traveled during this trip?

-A driver of a car stopped at a gas station to fill up his gas tank.
-He looked at his watch, and the time read exactly 3:40 p.m.
-At this time, he started pumping gas into the tank.
-At exactly 3:44, the tank was full and he noticed that he had pumped 10.7 gallons.
+A driver of a car stopped at a gas station to fill up their gas tank.
+They looked at their watch, and the time read exactly 3:40 p.m.
+At this time, they started pumping gas into the tank.
+At exactly 3:44, the tank was full and the driver noticed that they had pumped 10.7 gallons.
 What is the average rate of flow of the gasoline into the gas tank?

 Near the surface of the moon, the distance that an object falls is a function of time.
 It is given by where is in seconds and is in feet.
 If an object is dropped from a certain height, find the average velocity of the object from to